Cleverdada/flink-cdc-connectors/docs/content/quickstart/polardbx-tutorial.md

-# Streaming ETL for PolarDB-X with Flink CDC
+# Demo: PolarDB-X CDC to Elasticsearch

 This tutorial is to show how to quickly build streaming ETL for PolarDB-X with Flink CDC.